francescortiz/protosum/README.md

 - real multiple inheritance (mixins overwrite your classes, instead of your class overwriting the superclasses).
 - the "isInstance" method supports multiple inheritance.
-- pacaclass gives you access to the prototype of superclasses.
+- protosum gives you access to the prototype of superclasses.
 Twitter's Flight mixins overwrite your class.

-Then, there are other features that you don't get with pacaclass, because it is only fucused in multiple inheritance, but that you will get with pacaclass-lib https://github.com/francescortiz/pacaclass-lib :
+Then, there are other features that you don't get with protosum, because it is only fucused in multiple inheritance, but that you will get with protosum-lib https://github.com/francescortiz/protosum-lib :

 - Event system (based on ActionScript 3 event system).
 - Dom integration (jquery or native).